JeromeUwU/Generative_AI/README.md

 The model is constructed following those principal:

-- Getting long-term context of input text
+- Getting long-term context of input text (encoder pre-net)
-- Projecting the mel spectrograms into the same subspace as the text
+- Projecting the mel spectrograms into the same subspace as the text (decoder pre-net)
-- Building relationships between the input text
+- Building relationships between the input text (encoder)
-- Integrating those relationships to mel spectograms embedings
+- Integrating those relationships to mel spectograms embedingst (decoder)
-- Predicting mel spectograms
+- Predicting mel spectograms (post-net)

   #### Getting long-term context of input text